Dev Mantra

 The Foundation: SOPs, Handoffs, and QA Systems

-First, they implement detailed standard operating procedures (SOPs) that define exactly how work should be performed.
-Second, they establish structured handoff protocols to ensure seamless transitions between teams.
-Third, they design robust quality assurance frameworks that maintain accuracy and consistency.
+The most successful firms build their US–India accounting team workflow on three foundational elements.
+They implement detailed standard operating procedures that define exactly how work should be performed.
+They establish structured handoff protocols to ensure seamless transitions between teams.
+They design robust quality assurance frameworks that maintain accuracy and consistency.

 Book a Consultation